Pizza Funghi

 Calories: 495kcalCarbohydrates: 78gProtein: 21gFat: 12g

-Keyword Bardolino, classic, Mozzarella, Pizza Funghi (Mushroom Pizza), Mushroom pizza, Tomato sauce, Umami, Vegetarian
+Keyword Bardolino, classic, Mozzarella, Mushroom pizza, Pizza Funghi (Mushroom Pizza), Tomato sauce, Umami, Vegetarian

 Have you tried the recipe?Lass uns wissen wie es geschmeckt hat